-Before the 7th of each month, Members must submit payroll information to the Employee Payroll sheet in order to be paid for the current pay period.
+Before the 7th of each month, Members must submit payroll information to the Employee Payroll sheet in order to be paid for the pay period covering the previous month.

 All wages, expense reimbursements, and withheld taxes are managed by the Payroll Coordinator using Wagepoint and Quickbooks Online, which are linked to our main Desjardins account.

 Each Member's wage for a pay period is calculated based on the projects and roles they participate in, and it usually varies from month to month.

 Pay from billable project work will have a percent-based portion (the "clip") deducted from it to fund administrative costs and collective programs of the Co-operative.
 Collective programs, current and prospective, include:

 - Vacation pay

 - Reserve fund (future)

 The regular pay of a Member is calculated with:

 REGULAR_PAY = (1 - CLIP) * BILLED_AMOUNT (before transaction costs)